- How much organized crime is there?

 Risk assessment in practice

-- Demand for illegal products and services from the legal environment.
+- Demand for illegal products and services from the legitimate environment.

-- Abuse of facilitators in the legal environment (e.g., public officials, landlords, taxi drivers).
+- Abuse of facilitators in the legitimate environment (e.g., public officials, landlords, taxi drivers).

 - The availability of "tools" (e.g., fraudulent documents, money laundering).